You’re halfway through with your project but something’s off.

 Luckily, planning your project is now easier than ever.
 There are several different project planning tools to help you schedule every step of your project and ensure that you and your team are following the plan accordingly, within the agreed budget and deadline.
 This is not mandatory, but it can take away the burden of doing admin work like approving tasks, holding management meetings, or looking for a file you uploaded months ago.

 Paymo for instance lets you plan out your tasks, set dependencies between them, and save the project structure as a template so you don’t need to create a new one from scratch next time.
 The good news?
-You can work with 4 different task views: Simple, Table, Kanban boards, or Gantt Charts.
+You can work with 4 different task views: List, Table, Board, or Gantt Charts.
 Each one adapts to a different work style, giving you more flexibility in terms of how you organize and conduct your work.

 A detailed task list used by a web design team